allomambo/queso/docs/code-convention.md

 -   Use PascalCase for component names: `QuesoClickable`, `QuesoModal`
 -   Component files use PascalCase: `QuesoClickable.vue`, `QuesoModal.vue`
 -   When used in an template use kebab-case: `<queso-clickable />`, `<queso-modal />`
+-   Emits should be prefixed with the component name: `dropdown:open`, `collapsible:toggle`

 ### CSS Classes